Pope Pius X: Activities for the United States

 In 1908, Pius X lifted the United States out of its missionary status, in recognition of the growth of the Church in America.
 Fifteen new dioceses were created in the US during his pontificate, and he named two American cardinals.
 He was very popular among American Catholics, often depicted as an ordinary man from a poor family, raised by God to the papal throne.

 In 1910, the Pope refused an audience with former Vice President Charles W. Fairbanks, who had addressed the Methodist association in Rome, as well as with former President Theodore Roosevelt, who intended to address the same association.

 On 8 July 1914, Pope Pius X approved the request of Cardinal James Gibbons to invoke the patronage of the Immaculate Conception for the construction site of the National Shrine of the Immaculate Conception in Washington, D.C.

+Other international affairs

+Pius X attempted to establish bilateral relations with China.
+France, which had asserted its religious protectorate in China following the unequal treaties, contended that the Holy See had no sovereign territory and no right to act independently in international matters and blocked the effort by Pius X.